-Our Board of Directors has adopted Corporate Governance Guidelines.
-A copy of these Corporate Governance Guidelines can be found in the "Governance" section of the "Investors & Media" page of our website located at www.surrozen.com, or by writing to our Corporate Secretary at our offices at 171 Oyster Point Blvd., Suite 400, South San Francisco, California 94080.
+Our Board has adopted Corporate Governance Guidelines.
+A copy of these Corporate Governance Guidelines can be found in the "Governance" section of the "Investors & Media" page of our website located at www.surrozen.com.

 Among the topics addressed in our Corporate Governance Guidelines are: